tonicpow/embed-legacy/README.md

 |data-funding|true|_No_|Toggle funding campaigns, default is true (on)|

 #### Handcash Support
-This embed script converts [$handcash](https://handcash.io/) handles to wallet addresses on-the-fly when loading.
+This Tonic embed script converts [$handcash](https://handcash.io/) handles to wallet addresses on-the-fly when loading.
 You can supply a [$handcash](https://handcash.io/) handle via `data-handcash` or wallet address via `data-pubkey`.

 #### Bitcoin Sticker Protocol Support